History

 Photo © Universal Music 2004

-In August of 2005 Scotty did a small tour of the Norway and the UK and performed what he considered to be his swan song in Europe on August 15 at the London Jazz Cafe.
+In August of 2005 Scotty did a small tour of Norway and the UK and performed what he considered to be his swan song in Europe on August 15 at the London Jazz Cafe.

 Scotty at the Notodden Blues Festival